Why is my process hanging when I try to start nodes with the

-The timeseries data used to power the graphs in the Admin UI is stored within the cluster and accumulates for 30 days before it starts getting truncated.
-As a result, for the first 30 days or so of a cluster's life, you will see a steady increase in disk usage and the number of ranges even if you aren't writing data to the cluster yourself.
+The time-series data used in the DB Console is stored within the cluster and accumulates for 10 days before it starts to be truncated.
+As a result, for the first 10 days or so of a cluster's life, you will see a steady increase in disk usage and the number of ranges even if you are not writing data to the cluster.

-To reduce the interval for storage of timeseries data, change the
+To reduce the interval for storage of time-series data:

 SET CLUSTER SETTING command:

-To disable the storage of timeseries data entirely, run the following command:
+To disable the storage of time-series data, run the following command:

 > SET CLUSTER SETTING timeseries.storage.enabled = false;